-Variable Value cost <1-20000000> Specifies the contribution of this port to the path cost. edge-port <false true></false true> Configures the edge-port value for the port.
+Variable Value cost <1-200000000> Specifies the contribution of this port to the path cost. edge-port <false true></false true> Configures the edge-port value for the port.
 A value of true indicates that this port is an edge-port, and a value of false indicates that this port is a nonedge-port. p2p <auto force-false force-true></auto force-false force-true> Specifies the point-to-point status of the LAN segment attached to this port.
-A value of force-true indicates that this port is treated as if it connects to a point-to-point link.
-A value of force-false indicates that this port is
+A value of force-true

-Value treated as having a shared media connection.
-A value of auto indicates that this port is considered to have a point-to-point link if it is an aggregator and all of its members are aggregatable, or if the MAC entity is configured for full-duplex operation, either through autonegotation or by management means.
-Configures the port value.
-Assigns the RSTP bridge priority in a range of 0-240.
-The value has to increment in steps of 16.
-Enables or disables protocol migration for the port.
-Configures STP for the port.
+Variable Value indicates that this port is treated as if it connects to a point-to-point link.
+A value of force-false indicates that this port is treated as having a shared media connection.
+A value of auto indicates that this port is considered to have a point-to-point link if it is an aggregator and all of its members are aggregatable, or if the MAC entity is configured for full-duplex operation, either through autonegotation or by management means. port {slot/port} Configures the port value. priority <0-240> Assigns the RSTP bridge priority in a range of 0-240.
+The value has to increment in steps of 16. protocol-migration <false true></false true> If you chose true, the option initiates protocol migration for a port.
+If you chose false, the option terminates protocol migration for a port.
+An RSTP-compatible port transmits and receives only RSTP BPDUs.
+If an RSTP port receives an STP BPDU, it becomes an STP port.
+User intervention is required to change this port back to RSTP mode.
+This process is called Port Protocol Migration. stp enable Configures STP for the port.